awmlabs/blog.awm.jp/content/2017/02/09/imagemagick-en.md

 ## ImageMagick-6.9.7-7

 First, as authorized = MagickTrue, check the authority if it matches the rule (for example PNG) and if it's OK it will be MagickTrue, if NG then we will assign MagickFalse.
-It overwrites every entry found, so it will be the winning rule.
+It overwrites each entry found, so it will be the winning rule.

 {{< highlight c >}}
 authorized=MagickTrue;